-Even though you won’t be able to predict every question your interviewer may ask, there are some common interview questions.
+Even though you won’t predict every question your interviewer may ask, there are some common interview questions.

-Some will be directly related to the job for which you are applying, while others will be more generic.
+Some will be directly related to the job you are applying for, while others will be more generic.

 Know What to Expect

 By practicing some of the most common ones, you’ll be able to answer most interview questions.
 Knowing what questions to expect will allow you to prepare and tailor your answers to the specific job, as well as to the traits your interviewer will be looking for.
-Tailor your answers, you will need to research the company and position to gain a thorough understanding of the problems and challenges the company is facing.
+Tailor your answers; you will need to research the company and position to understand the problems and challenges the company is facing.